KentStateWeb/rwd/_posts/2016-02-21-week6-preview.md

 Sorry for the late email this week!
 I am just getting over a cold and was out of the office on Friday.

 In the next class we go from content strategy to design patterns, styles and an introduction to CSS.
-This means we'll finally start to add some colors, typography and visual styles to our HTML.

 In the last class, we: